Undertone0809/promptulate/docs/README.md

 - 🐍 Pythonic Code Style: Embraces the habits of Python developers, providing a Pythonic SDK calling approach, putting everything within your grasp with just one `pne.chat` function to encapsulate all essential functionalities.
 - 🧠 Model Compatibility: Supports nearly all types of large models on the market and allows for easy customization to meet specific needs.
 - 🕵️‍♂️ Diverse Agents: Offers various types of Agents, such as WebAgent, ToolAgent, CodeAgent, etc., capable of planning, reasoning, and acting to handle complex problems.
+Atomize the Planner and other components to simplify the development process.
 - 🔗 Low-Cost Integration: Effortlessly integrates tools from different frameworks like LangChain, significantly reducing integration costs.
 - 🔨 Functions as Tools: Converts any Python function directly into a tool usable by Agents, simplifying the tool creation and usage process.
 - 🪝 Lifecycle and Hooks: Provides a wealth of Hooks and comprehensive lifecycle management, allowing the insertion of custom code at various stages of Agents, Tools, and LLMs.
 - 💻 Terminal Integration: Easily integrates application terminals, with built-in client support, offering rapid debugging capabilities for prompts.
 - ⏱️ Prompt Caching: Offers a caching mechanism for LLM Prompts to reduce repetitive work and enhance development efficiency.
+- 🤖 Powerful OpenAI Wrapper: With pne, you no longer need to use the openai sdk, the core functions can be replaced with pne.chat, and provides enhanced features to simplify development difficulty.

 > Below, `pne` stands for Promptulate, which is the nickname for Promptulate.
 The `p` and `e` represent the beginning and end of Promptulate, respectively, and `n` stands for 9, which is a shorthand for the nine letters between `p` and `e`.